BLI3980/git_quick_guide/git_beginner_instruction.md

 If information was modified in the same files in both branches, Git will try to resolve the conflict by itself.
 However, it might fail to do that automatically, in which case Git will suggest you to resolve the conflict manually, as in the picture below:
 ![Merge Conflict](/images/merge_conflict.jpg)

-You can either accept the changes in your current branch or accept the changes in incoming branch or accepth both changes.
+You can either accept the changes in your current branch or accept the changes in incoming branch or accept both changes.

 Once the conflict is resolved either perform command *git merge --continue* or command *git commit -am < message >*.
 <p> </p>